karolfaltyn/weather/README.md

    ```

 6. Set Up API Key:
-- Paste your actual OpenWeather API key into the `.env.build` file.
+- Paste your actual OpenWeatherMap API key into the `.env.build` file.
 - Rename the `.env.build` file to `.env`.

 7. Start the development server: